lbastigk/Nebulite/CONTRIBUTING.md

 ## Submitting Changes

-1. Ensure all tests pass: `./build.sh && cd Application && ./Tests.sh`
+1. Ensure all tests pass: `./build.sh && python Scripts/Tests.py`
 2. Create a pull request with a clear description of your changes
 3. Include test cases for new functionality
 4. Update documentation as needed